coreos/bootkube/cmd/node-agent/README.md

 The Node Agent is a process that runs on each node of a Kubernetes cluster.
 The purpose of this process is to monitor a specific annotation on the node object.
-This annotation holds a JSON object which describes the version to be used for the on-host kubelet.
+This annotation holds the version to be used for the on-host kubelet.

 This is useful for upgrading your on-host kubelet without ever having to ssh into a machine.
-Simply update the annotation with the desired version, and the and the Node Agent will ensure that the on-host kubelet matches that value, and will restart the on-host kubelet so those new changes take effect.
+Simply update the annotation with the desired version, and the Node Agent will ensure that the on-host kubelet matches that value, and will restart the on-host kubelet so those new changes take effect.